 New & Used Ferrari F12berlinetta: In Depth

-The Ferrari F12 Berlinetta is a supercar with 2+2 seating and a front-engine rear-wheel drive layout.
+The Ferrari F12 Berlinetta is a super car that uses a 2+2 seating and a front-engine rear-wheel drive formula.
 Until the LaFerrari debuted, the F12 was Ferrari's fastest production car.
-The F12 embodies the combination of Ferrari style and performance in a grand touring body.
+The F12 embodies the intersection of Ferrari design and performance in a grand touring body.

 The F12berlinetta's design is both typically Ferrari and completely modern, almost avant garde.
 The dramatic, sculpted bodywork along the side of the car is controversial, drawing both praise and criticism, but above all, a great deal of attention.
 Despite the dramatic detail work, the overall proportions are classic front-engine Ferrari, with a low-slung stance, a long hood, a rearward cabin, and sleek, organic curves.